-There are three restaurants including History and the Terrace Grill which specializes in fresh seafood.
+There are three restaurants including History and the Terrace Grill which specialises in fresh seafood.
 We think the food is some of the best in Kerala, so even if you don't end up staying here, you might want to come along for dinner.

 At Brunton Boatyard there are 26 Rooms in total, all sea facing with four deluxe suites and 22 standard rooms all individually decorated with an eclectic blend of English, Portuguese and Dutch influences.
-Soaring ceilings, hanging fans, and everywhere, artifacts and curios from the great age of steam and sail.
+Soaring ceilings, hanging fans, and everywhere, artefacts and curios from the great age of steam and sail.
 In-room amenities include minibar, TV, air-con and Ayurvedic products from Biotique.

 |Non-Sea Facing Room|